kirilsev326/kirilsev326/README.md

 фів
 <!---
 kirilsev326/kirilsev326 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at yoasc poasd sd assaccxzczxc
+You can clghmick the Preview link to takex a look at yoasc poasd sd assaccxzczxc